MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 ## [Java](#tab/java)

 In **QnABot.java**, in the `onMessageActivity` method, create a QnAMaker instance.
 The `QnABot` class is also where the names of the connection information, saved in **application.properties** above, are pulled in.
-If you have chosen different names for your knowledge base connection information in your settings file, be sure to update the names here to reflect your chosen name.
+If you chose different names for your knowledge base connection information in your settings file, be sure to update the names here to reflect your chosen name.

 **QnABot.java**